Wild One (Johnny O'Keefe song): Other covers

 It was recorded and released as "Real Wild Child" by Jet Harris, former bassist with the Shadows, in 1962 on Harris' self-titled EP.
 A further version, "Real Wild Child (Wild One)" was recorded by British guitarist, Albert Lee, on his 1982 self-titled album.

 Other artists to record this song include Status Quo, Everlife, The Runaways, Joan Jett & the Blackhearts, Marshall Crenshaw, Brian Setzer, Lee Rocker, Teenage Head, Albert Lee and Wakefield.
 A cover by Christopher Otcasek appeared on the soundtrack to the film Pretty Woman.
 The cover by Wakefield appeared in the movie EuroTrip and its soundtrack.

 An up-tempo rock version of the song (titled as Real Wild Child) was covered by the fictional band Josie and the Pussycats (lead vocals provided by singer Kay Hanley) in the 2001 film of the same name.

+Everlife recorded a pop rock cover of the song for the soundtrack to the 2006 animated movie The Wild.

 Girls Aloud singer Sarah Harding recorded a version of the song for the soundtrack to the 2008 film Wild Child.

-This song was also sung by Suzi Quatro and released in 1974 as a track on her second album Quatro.
+A variation of this song with different lyrics was also sung by Suzi Quatro and released in 1974 as a track on her second album Quatro.
 As pointed out by Clinton Walker once again, the songwriting credit was taken by her Chinnichap production team at RAK Records, whose Mike Chapman, as an Australian, would have been well familiar with.

-The most recent cover of the song, with the title "Real Wild Child," was by Levi Kreis portraying Jerry Lee Lewis on the original Broadway cast recording of the Broadway musical Million Dollar Quartet.
+Another cover of the song, with the title "Real Wild Child," was by Levi Kreis portraying Jerry Lee Lewis on the original Broadway cast recording of the Broadway musical Million Dollar Quartet.
 Kreis won a 2010 Tony Award for Best Featured Actor in a Musical.

 A seasonal version of the song was covered in December 2014 by former UK soap actor John Altman with backing band JoanOvArc.

+A punk version was recorded in 1980 by Teenage Head on their album "Frantic City".